brotkrueml/schema/Documentation/Developer/Api.rst

 Alternative
    Use :php:`Brotkrueml\Schema\Registry\TypeRegistry` which is now a singleton and can be instantiated with :php:`GeneralUtility::makeInstance()` or in TYPO3 v10+ via dependency injection.
+See section :ref:`api-list-of-types`.